MBA in Logistics and Supply Chain Management at DBGI

-Other than providing the pool of distinguished faculty for the academic help the institute religiously arranges guest lectures, industry visits, internships and live projects with the leading industries etc. which brings out the relevance of theoretical concepts, tools, and technology and provides unique opportunities and breakthrough solutions.
-Thus the MBA in L & SCM at DBGI is handcrafted to prepare the students for the lucrative and successful future in the field.
+Other than providing the pool of distinguished faculty for the academic help the institute religiously arranges guest lectures, industry visits, internships, and live projects with the leading industries, etc. which brings out the relevance of theoretical concepts, tools, and technology and provides unique opportunities and breakthrough solutions.
+Thus the MBA in L & SCM at DBGI is handcrafted to prepare the students for a lucrative and successful future in the field.

 What is the Scope of MBA in Logistics and Supply Chain Management?

-And, this is the reason for the sudden expansion in the demand of the MBA in Logistics and Supply Chain Management in the various MBA college in Uttarakhand, Uttar Pradesh, Maharashtra, West Bengal and other prominent states as well.
-As per the vastness of the sector, and opportunities in the field, the demand of the proficient professionals in the area is increasing continuously in order to cater to the needs of the globally growing industry.
+And, this is the reason for the sudden expansion in the demand for the MBA in Logistics and Supply Chain Management in the various MBA college in Uttarakhand, Uttar Pradesh, Maharashtra, West Bengal, and other prominent states as well.
+As per the vastness of the sector, and opportunities in the field, the demand for proficient professionals in the area is increasing continuously to cater to the needs of the globally growing industry.
 The various profiles on which the aspirants of MBA in L&SCM can work are –

 - Industry Analyst